Automating-GIS-processes/FEC/_sources/Day1-intro-to-GitHub.rst.txt

 also to organize tasks you'd like to accomplish, such as adding new features or auditing old ones.

 Resources
 ----------

 -  `Screencast series in Youtube for learning
    GitHub <https://www.youtube.com/playlist?list=PL4Q4HssKcxYsTuqUUvEHJ8XxOVOHTSmle>`__
--  `Tutorial on few extra features of GitHub not (most probably) covered in this course (e.g. branch, pull-request, merge) <https://guides.github.com/activities/hello-world/>`__
+-  `Tutorial on few extra features of GitHub not covered in this course (e.g. branch, pull-request, merge) <https://guides.github.com/activities/hello-world/>`__
 -  `A TechCrunch article about 'What is GitHub